petr-ngn/Markowitz_Efficient_Frontier_Python/README.md

 # Markowitz Efficient Frontier using Python
 This Python script is dedicated to the portfolio optimization using Markowitz's theory about the efficient frontier within a modern portfolio theory (MPT), i.e., optimal portfolios offering higher expected returns for a defined portfolio volatility level and/or optimal portfolios offering lower portfolio volatilities for a defined portfolio expected return level, both thanks to the portfolio diversification.

 As an input, I have used closing prices of 3 assets: S&P500, gold and IYR ETF tracking a market-cap-weighted index of US real estate equities.
-Such combination was selected in belief due to the low correlation between the assets' prices movements, thus this would result in a portfolio diversification.
+Such combination was selected in the belief that due to the low correlation between the assets' prices movements, it would be possible to achieive a portfolio diversification.

 ## Approach